Empathy is the foundation of great products.

 But after years working in big tech and start-ups, we’ve run into two painful truths:

 Mobile is the worst, yet it’s usually the most trafficked platform.
 And it’s not just one: there’s iOS, Android, and mobile web.
-We’ve all wasted hours emailing ourselves screenshots, using personal iClouds, and juggling test accounts — just to show stakeholders the basics.
+Honestly, it's wild how broken the current workflow is — testing on personal phones, emailing yourself screenshots or using personal iClouds, and dressing them up with device frames and reflections.
+Just to show stakeholders the basics.
 The truth is:

 Designers spend more time documenting than designing.